ENCCS/performance-programming/content/algorithms.rst

    - Do not measure too short times.
 There is always some overhead.
 There is also the case that while the processor is not too busy, it runs with a reduced clock frequency, and it may take a little time before the clock frequency is increased.

-     I tend to want
-     to run for at least a quarter of a second or so.
+     A good idea is to want to run for at least a quarter of a second or so.

    - Do not make a longer time to measure by using a loop in a shell script, or similar.
 Your program will be started many times, and that overhead may become